stanfordnlp/CoreNLP/_pages/caseless.md

 models.
 Prior to version 3.6, caseless models were packaged separately as their own jar file (approximately treating "caseless English" like a separate language).
-Starting with version 3.6, caseless models for English were included in the new comprehensive english jar file.
+Starting with version 3.6, caseless models for English are included in the new comprehensive english jar file.
 You can find these jar files on the [Release history](history.html) page.

 Be sure to include the path to the case-insensitive models jar in the